 The venue for the ceremony and reception was Lang House in old Mandeville, and the brides both got ready at the Blue Heron Bed & Breakfast in Mandeville just a few blocks away, though in adjacent rooms so they could not see each other.

-At the beginning of the ceremony, rather than Kelly processing down the aisle, she instead came through the house and out the back door onto the porch, where Lindsay waited but was turned away so that they could not see each others' faces at first, similar to how first looks are sometimes done.
-Here's the moment they first saw each other:
+The ceremony took place on the back porch of the cottage.
+At the beginning of the ceremony, rather than Kelly coming down the aisle in a traditional processional, she instead came through the house and out the back door onto the porch, where Lindsay waited but was turned away so that they could not see each others' faces at first, similar to how first looks are sometimes done.
+Here's the beautiful photograph I captured of moment they first saw each other:

-The Gentilly Stompers provided lively jazz entertainment during the reception and received many compliments throughout the night.
+The Gentilly Stompers provided lively jazz entertainment during the reception and received many compliments from guests throughout the night.

 The Sweet Life Bakery crafted the gorgeous cake, and Iris Floral arranged the beautiful flowers.
 At the end of the night, the couple was given a fabulous send-off as guests tossed birdseed!